metallicafan212/ICBINDx11Drv/README.md

 For other games, I would like to use a standard set of defines.
 These may be subject to change, but they need to be kept standardized to make building for other games easy.
 Let me know here or on discord if these should be changed/added to.
-My discord username is Metallicafan212#6307 and I'm in the Old Unreal discord server (https://discord.gg/thURucxzs6) and in the HP Modding server (https://discord.com/invite/KWwBevF).
-For HP specific questions/problems, it would best to contact me in the HP modding server, otherwise I can take questiosn here or in the Old Unreal server.

 | Game | Define |
 | ---- | ------ |